lifoongchan/kubernetes-online-deployment/Note.md

 In this exampple,
-External IP = 127.0.0.1 -> this IP is the local host of any local computer -because that minikube works only with local computer, IP addresses we get are not available across the internet -> so we need to activate tunnel to show it online
+External IP = 127.0.0.1 -> this IP is the local host of any local computer -because that minikube works exclusively with local computer, IP addresses we get are not available across the internet -> so we need to activate tunnel to show it online